• Art Magazine

 Combination of tradition and modernity

 Modern designers like Kiya Babzani of Self Edge combine centuries-old techniques with contemporary cuts.
-His collaboration with Iron Heart resulted in the 634S – a pair of jeans with a traditional top block but a tapered leg.
+His collaboration with Iron Heart resulted in the 634S – jeans with a traditional top block but a tapered leg.
 The fabric: 21-ounce denim, woven on looms from the 1960s, but with a modern fit for urban wearers.

 Japanese denim has a growing following around the globe.